omarawd7/omarawd7/README.md

 - 👋 Hi, I’m @omarawd7
-- 👀 I’m interested in Programing anf Software engineering
+- 👀 I’m interested in Programing and Software engineering
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently Studing Computer Science
 - 📫 How to reach me By my linkdin Account https://www.linkedin.com/in/omar-awad-bb9ab4211/

 <!---